elo7/tag-amd/README.md

 npm install elo7-tag-amd
 ```

-In the download package, there will be a JavaScript file (`tag.js`) and a CSS file (`tag.css`).
-The JavaScript file is not minified, but we strongly recommend minifying it before production usage.
+In the download package, there will be a JavaScript file (`dist/tag.min.js`) and a CSS file (`dist/tag.min.css`).
 The CSS file is optional; you may use it as a reference for your own styling.

 ## Usage